 But, at least, we are keeping score.
 At least both teams are playing to the best of its ability.
 In the end, there will be a winner.

 Hopefully, in the end, the winners will be the Medicaid recipients.
 (One can hope).

-Posted on August 27, 2013, in Affordable Care Act, DHHS, Division of Medical Assistance, Federal Law, Gov. Pat McCrory, Health Care Providers and Services, Legislation, McCrory, Medicaid, Medicaid Expansion, Medicaid Recipients, Medicaid Reform, Medicaid Services, North Carolina, Obamacare, Tax Dollars and tagged DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, McCrory, Medicaid, Medicaid Expansion, Medicaid recipients, Medicaid Services, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Obamacare, Pat McCrory, Patient Protection and Affordable Care Act.
+Posted on August 27, 2013, in Affordable Care Act, Division of Medical Assistance, Federal Law, Health Care Providers and Services, Legislation, Medicaid, Medicaid Expansion, Medicaid Recipients, Medicaid Reform, Medicaid Services, NC DHHS, North Carolina, Obamacare, Tax Dollars and tagged Division of Medical Assistance, DMA, Health care, Health care provider, McCrory, Medicaid, Medicaid Expansion, Medicaid recipients, Medicaid Services, NC DHHS, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Obamacare, Pat McCrory, Patient Protection and Affordable Care Act.
 Bookmark the permalink.
 3 Comments.